- 2-1/2 to 2-3/4 cups all-purpose flour

 - 1 egg

-- In a large bowl, combine 1 cup all-purpose flour, whole wheat flour, oats, yeast and salt.
+- In a large bowl, mix 1 cup all-purpose flour, whole wheat flour, oats, yeast and salt.
 In a small saucepan, heat water, honey and 4 tablespoons butter to 120°-130°.
-Add to dry ingredients; beat just until moistened.
-Add egg; beat until well combined.
-Stir in enough remaining all-purpose flour to form a soft dough.
+Add to dry ingredients; beat on medium speed 2 minutes.
+Add egg; beat on high 2 minutes.
+Stir in enough remaining all-purpose flour to form a soft dough (dough will be sticky).

 - Preheat oven to 375°.
 Bake 20-22 minutes or until golden brown.
 Melt remaining butter; brush over rolls.
 Remove from pan to a wire rack.
 Yield: 2 dozen.